mercadopago/devsite-docs/guides/plugins/woocommerce/instalation.en.md

 > Keep the module always updated in the latest version.

 <span></span>

 > GIT
 >
 > Check our updates on GitHub
 >
-> Check GitHub for details on the [latest productive updates](https://github.com/mercadopago/cart-woocommerce/blob/master/CHANGELOG.md).
+> Check GitHub for details on the <a href="https://github.com/mercadopago/cart-woocommerce/blob/master/CHANGELOG.md" target="_blank">latest productive updates</a>[](https://github.com/mercadopago/cart-woocommerce/blob/master/CHANGELOG.md)

 ---